As a loving cat parent, you probably can’t wait to spoil your kitty, especially at meal time.

-The study showed very positive results for cats that switched to puzzle toys to get their food.
-Some of the individual effects were a reduction in feline obesity, decreased aggressive behavior cause by frustration, and reduced social anxiety and fear of people.
+That study mentioned earlier showed very positive results for cats who switched to puzzle toys to get their food.
+Some of the individual effects were a reduction in feline obesity, decreased aggressive behavior caused by frustration, and reduced social anxiety and fear of people.

 More studies need to be done to find out what other benefits there are for cats who work for their food.

 Some experts also believe that added mental stimulation from performing tricks can have similar effects for cats and help strengthen the bond between feline and human.